winthers/app-boilerplate/README.md

 #### TODO

 This project is still under development, so is likely to change at any time.

 * Make a better build process (All assets should be moved to a .tmp folder and mini-fiction of html and images should take place before moving all files to a dist folder (like yeoman)).

 * Maybe the vendor scripts should be pulled in with bower.

+* Scss should have a vendor contaning bootstrap/foundation